-In 2019 there were several large losses that impacted on the underwriting result.
-Although these were largely offset by recoveries from the ERGO quota share and other reinsurance contracts, see section A.4.
-These reinsurance agreements mitigate future losses and create a more stable profit.
+In 2020 the impact of COVID-19 resulted in an adverse result for the all lines of business.
+The losses were largely offset by recoveries from the ERGO quota share, see section A.4.
+This reinsurance agreement mitigates future losses, creates a more stable profit and results in a stronger solvency position.